dmfs/gver/README.md

 #### envVariable

-In some environments, e.g. Jenkins builds, the plugin may not be able to determine branch names from the git repo.
+In some environments, e.g. Jenkins builds, the plugin may not be able to determine branch names from the Git repo.
 Instead, you may have to grab the current branch name from an environment variable like `BRANCH_NAME`.
 Typically, you probably still want to combine that with the `branch` condition to support